Dr. Mitchell Naficy

 In high doses or with regular use, kratom can also cause hallucinations, seizures, and liver problems.
 Long-term users often report depression, fatigue, and withdrawal symptoms when they try to quit.

 At San Diego Wellness Center, we’ve seen the impact of kratom addiction.
-Our treatment programs are here to help you break free and feel better safely.
+Our treatment programs are here to help you break free and feel better, safely.

 Will Kratom Make You Fail a Breathalyzer?